Blackheath Primary School – Risk Assessment Form

 Bodily spillage kits are available in all classrooms.

 Parents are informed via letter not to bring their children to school or on the school premises if they show signs of being unwell and believe they have been exposed to coronavirus.
+Parents encouraged to take their child for a test.

 Staff and pupils do not return to school before the minimum recommended exclusion period (or the ‘self-isolation’ period).
+Parents encouraged to take their child for a test.

 Parents/staff to notify the school if their child/they have an impaired immune system or a medical condition that means they are vulnerable to infections.
 As individual RA will need to be completed.